Japan restricts chip, smartphone materials exports to South Korea

 Japan argues that package should have permanently resolved the issue.

+Deputy chief cabinet secretary Yasutoshi Nishimura told a regular briefing that the move was "in accordance with international export regulations and World Trade Organization rules".

+"In addition to the fact that it has become difficult to work on export control with South Korea under a relation of trust, we have also seen inappropriate cases in connection with export control as it relates to South Korea," he told reporters.

-Analysts said the measure could harm Japanese producers, noting shares in some of the firms that make the affected chemicals were falling on Monday despite a rally in the market overall.
+Analysts said the measure could harm Japanese producers, and share's in Japanese resist makers nosedived in some cases more than three percent after the announcement, despite a rally on the market overall.

+The news also sent Samsung down 0.74 percent by mid-morning, with LG Electronics plunging 2.52 percent.

 "It could have a short-term negative impact on Japanese manufacturers... whose sales to major South Korean producers constitute 10 to 20 percent of their overall sales," said Kazuyoshi Saito, a chip analyst at IwaiCosmo Securities.

-He pointed out that the measures do not amount to an export ban, but would make exports more complicated.
+He pointed out that the measures do not amount to an export ban, but would make shipments more complicated.

 "At this point, the expected impact is a slowing of export procedures, which may temporarily affect both South Korean makers and Japanese suppliers," he told AFP